qnngroup/qnngds/docs/source/index.rst

 Welcome to qnngds documentation!
 ===================================

-here is some new content CICD. and now even more.

-an now even moooore

 **qnngds** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_